CarolusHaifisch/Piano-App/README.md

 The application will work as a music tuner, given a sound input (initially modeled as a frequency value on console input), and will also allow the user to compose music and play it back later.

+USER NOTE: Avoid using octaves lower than 4 or higher than 6 if you want a nice looking image of the music, at higher and lower octaves other than 5 the notes can go off the image.

 ## User Stories
 ### REALIZED USER STORIES:
 - As a user, I want to be able to compose music pieces of varying lengths of single notes only.